 Hard Tooling For Different Industries

 Hard tooling is most commonly produced by CNC machining.
 The dies and fixtures are made of stainless steel or hard metal alloys, which may be heat treated to further increase their life.
 Such materials are very hard to process.
-That’s why hard tooling manufacturing processing cost a lot of money and take a significant portion of the product lead time.
+That’s why hard tooling manufacturing processing costs a lot of money and takes a significant portion of the product lead time.